 If the Biodiversity Net Gain site is degraded after approval, the local planning authority can seek compensation for the difference.

-Local authorities should not direct developers to buy Biodiversity Credits from them in preference to other ecologically-equivalent suppliers.
+Local authorities should not direct developers to buy Biodiversity Units from them in preference to other ecologically-equivalent suppliers.

 Local Authorities will not be able to operate a tariff system for the delivery of offset gains which are not registered and allocated to developments under mandatory Biodiversity Net Gain.